This page include penis general anatomy notions, either about external orgasns and internal ones.

 The Erection

-When aroused, the tissues constituting the corpora cavernosa and the corpus spongiosum of the penis will be irrigated by many blood vessels, swelling and harding it.
-The muscles in the root of corpora cavernosa - called unstriated muscles, because they cannot be controlled volontarily - will relax, inducing a forced blood afflux inside these corpus, causing then the size changes and the hardening of the penis during an erection.
-During this, it will occur a super blood afflux which will fill the corpora cavernosa and corpus spongiosum cavities.
-At the same time, the blood exit is blocked by microscopical vasal sphincters contractions.
-This way, the arterial blood which has reached the penis is "trapped" inside the corpora cavernosa and the corpus spongiosum, determining then the erection characteristic turgescence.
-It's the tunica albuginea that ensures this turgescence, much like the surface of a ball is kept hard when it's filled by air.
-At the end of a sexual intercourse, the vasal sphincters will relax, allowing the exit of blood through the veins of the penis.
+When aroused, the tissues constituting the corpora cavernosa and the corpus spongiosum of the penis are irrigated by many blood vessels, swelling and hardening it.
+The muscles in the root of corpora cavernosa - called unstriated muscles, because they cannot be controlled voluntarily - will relax, inducing a forced blood afflux inside these corpus, causing the size changes and the hardening of the penis during an erection.
+When this occurs, the arterial blood will fill the cavities constituting the corpora cavernosa and the corpus spongiosum.
+At the same time, the exit of the blood is blocked by the contraction of microscopic vasal sphincters.
+This way, the arterial blood which has reached the penis is "trapped" inside the corpora cavernosa and the corpus spongiosum, determining the erection characteristic turgescence.
+It's the tunica albuginea that ensures this turgescence, similar to the surface of a ball which is kept hard when filled by air.
+At the end of sexual intercourse, the vasal sphincters will relax, allowing the exit of blood through the veins of the penis.

-This transiction from a flaccid penis to a hard one is called erection.
-The penis doesn't have any bones or cartilages and the only muscles are unstriated.
+This transition from a flaccid penis to a hard one is called erection.
+The penis doesn't have any bones or cartilages and its only muscles are unstriated.
 After an ejaculation or a prolonged interruption of sexual stimulus, the penis will return to its flaccid state.

-Finally, erection may suffer from troubles, either in terms of erectile dysfunction (impotence), and in terms of priapism, that is, an excessive erection wich will not decrease and that is generally caused by hormonal disorders or the abuse in hormones and other substances intake.
+Finally, erection may suffer from troubles, either in terms of erectile dysfunction (impotence), and in terms of priapism, that is, an excessive erection which will not decrease and that is generally caused by hormonal disorders or the abuse of hormones and other substances intake.

 The Scrotum